 Quick Start

-For Maven project add the following dependency to your pom.xml
+Add the following dependency to your project:

 <dependency>